calume/agileFlex/Data/README.md

 Comfortable | 46 | 655|4.62|9.62|0.40
 Affluent | 84 |679|5.58|12.87| 0.54

+The smart meter dates per customer ranges between 06/12/2011 up to 28/02/2014.
+However complete data for most customers is available between 06/2012 and 06/2013.

 The script creates 4 pickle files with the data processed: